 APhA Institute on Alcoholism and Drug Dependencies T-Shirts

-APhA will be selling both Unisex (S, M, L, X, XXL) and Women's (S, M, L, X, XXL) T-Shirts at the APhA Institute this year.
-T-Shirts are $13.00 and will be sold online (prior to the APhA Institute) and onsite during the meeting - while our inventory lasts.
-To avoid long lines in Salt Lake City, order your t-shirt online.
-You will be able to pick-up your t-shirt and Institute workbook/materials during registration on Wednesday evening, May 31st or on Thursday morning, June 1st.
-Visit the APhA Institute T-Shirt Sales Page today!
+APhA will be selling both Unisex (S, M, L, X, XXL) and Women's (S, M, L, X, XXL) T-Shirts for the APhA Institute this year (while supplies last).
+T-Shirts are $13.00 and will be sold online prior to the APhA Institute as part of the registration process.
+You will be able to pick-up your t-shirt and Institute workbook/materials during registration on Wednesday evening, May 30th.
+Visit the APhA Institute Meeting Registration Page today!

 Tickets for the APhA Institute Walking Tour Through the Red Butte Garden

 Each year, as an alternative to "The Hike", APhA Institute Co-Leader Charlie Broussard, brings a group of attendees to The University of Utah Red Butte Garden.
 Red Butte Garden, located on 100 acres in the foothills on the eastern edge of The University of Utah, is an official arboretum of the state of Utah.
 The Garden is the largest botanical garden in the Intermountain West with over 21 acres of developed gardens and five miles of hiking trails winding through an extensive Natural Area.
 Red Butte Garden is renowned for its numerous plant collections, display gardens, 450,000 springtime blooming bulbs and award-winning horticulture-based educational programs.

 - $6.00 Students

 The Red Butte Garden tour will be on Thursday, May 31, 2018 at 6:15pm.
 Tickets can be purchased online via the APhA Institute Meeting Registration Page.